StackStorm/hubot-stackstorm/README.md

 ## Publishing

-Reminder to ourselves, instead of bumping the version manually, use `mverson`.
+Reminder to ourselves, instead of bumping the version manually, use `mversion`.

 ```
 npm install -g mversion